Skip to main content

 How often users perform the product's primary action.
 This is one of the core metrics in the engagement metrics category and is essential for any product team serious about data-driven decision making.

 Core Action Frequency measures how deeply users interact with your product after the initial activation.
-Strong engagement is the bridge between activation and retention --- users who engage deeply are far more likely to stick around and eventually pay (or pay more).
+Strong engagement is the bridge between activation and retention, users who engage deeply are far more likely to stick around and eventually pay (or pay more).
+Identifying the right core action is critical, Amplitude's guide to finding your product's critical event explains how to determine which action best correlates with long-term retention.

 The Formula